Google's self-driving car push spurs hiring spree at automakers

-FRANKFURT (Reuters) - German premium carmakers BMW (BMWG.DE), Mercedes-Benz (DAIGn.DE) and Audi (NSUG.DE) are snapping up software experts as tech firms such as Google (GOOGL.O) threaten to outflank them in the race to develop a self-driving car.
+FRANKFURT, Sept 14 (Reuters) - German premium carmakers BMW , Mercedes-Benz and Audi are snapping up software experts as tech firms such as Google threaten to outflank them in the race to develop a self-driving car.

 Software expertise has become a new battleground for automakers and tech firms as cars need lines of code to connect electric car motors to batteries, talk to smartphones or activate brakes when a radar system detects an obstacle ahead.

-Without beefing up their digital expertise, German automakers will struggle to offer new premium features such as autonomous driving and car-sharing services to compete with new rivals such as Google and Uber [UBER.UL].
+Without beefing up their digital expertise, German automakers will struggle to offer new premium features such as autonomous driving and car-sharing services to compete with new rivals such as Google and Uber.

 “What car companies are doing is hiring people generally from outside automotive.
 Some companies a few years ago didn’t have a connected car department.
 They all have that now,” said Malcolm Earp, chief executive at Magma People, a specialist automotive recruitment company said.